heatmiser/soloshift/README.md

 Place pull-secret.txt in the root of the soloshift directory.

 Download your VM image of choice to /var/lib/libvirt/images, for example, the RHEL7 KVM qcow2 guest image.
 Then, update `ocp_vms_base_image` with the name of the image.
 If you have configured a non-standard VM images directory location, place the VM image there and make sure to update `ocp_vms_libvirt_images_location` to reflect that location.

+If you'd like to adjust the number of vcpus, memory, ram, or disk sizes of the various VM nodes, edit `roles/ocp4-solo-vmprovision/defaults/main.yml` before proceeding.
+The default values are as low as you should go for successful installations.
+A minumum base hypervisor RAM of 16GB (laptop installations was one of the original goals) is required.

 `(hypervisor)# ansible-galaxy install -p ./roles -r requirements.yaml`